j-koziel/j-koziel/README.md

 I've been learning JavaScript for the last few years and Node.js for the past few months.
 - 🌍 I'm based in London
 - ✉️ You can contact me at [jonathankoziel1@gmail.com](mailto:jonathankoziel1@gmail.com)
-- 🧠 I'm learning Node.js + JavaScript
+- 🧠 I'm learning Node.js + JavaScript + TypeScript
 - ✨ Linux _enjoyer_ ✨

 ### Skills